WHAT WE FUND

 - Services for youth aging out of foster care.

 HOW WE FUND

-Portland voters in Fall 2008 renewed the Children's Levy for another five years.
+Portland voters created the Levy in 2002 and overwhelmingly renewed it for an additional five years in Fall 2008 and again, in Spring 2013, with new funding beginning July 2014.
 City homeowners support the Levy through a property tax of about $60 a year for a home with an assessed value of $150,000.
 The Fund generates $10 million a year.
 The Levy is annually audited and administrative expenses cannot exceed more than 5 percent of revenues, ensuring that 95 cents of every dollar is invested in children’s programs.